Share this link via

 Sia, a musician, raised in Australia by her Greek mother and American father, is a bit of a vegan recluse.
 In an interview with Billboard earlier this year, she said, "I don't think I would be writing music if I didn't have the drive to do so."

 Queens of the Stone Age Romy Angelakos is a musician and songwriter born in France.
 She has worked with labels like Young Turks, Mute, and R&S. Romy is a vegan, even though she makes most of her art and music as a gay man.
-The Horror House House of Pain, a vegan metal musicians, was vegan long before Ozzy Osbourne.
+The Horror House House of Pain, a musicians that are vegan, was vegan long before Ozzy Osbourne.
 The lead singer of the band, Rick James, likes plant-based diets.

 Veganism is just one of many healthy ways to eat.
 It's becoming more and more popular in a lot of different businesses.
 Veganism is becoming more popular because doctors, fashion designers, and athletes talk about how healthy plant-based diets are.